 2a.
 The UDM responds with "200 OK" with the message body containing the authentication data information.

 2b.
-If the operation cannot be authorized due to e.g UE does not have required subcription data, access barring or roaming restrictions, HTTP status code "403 Forbidden" should be returned including additional error information in the response body (in "ProblemDetails" element).
+If the operation cannot be authorized due to e.g UE does not have required subcription data, CAG ID is not in the allowed CAG list, access barring or roaming restrictions, HTTP status code "403 Forbidden" should be returned including additional error information in the response body (in "ProblemDetails" element).

 On failure, the appropriate HTTP status code indicating the error shall be returned and appropriate additional error information should be returned in the POST response body.